 Arnica is an herb derived from the Arnica montana plant (also known as wolf's bane) that has long been in use as a remedy for bruising, swelling and muscle soreness.
+I, personally, do not have much experience using this plant.

 Arnica is available as an extract, tablet, gel, ointment, tincture, cream, oil, tea, and homeopathic arnica.